millerlp/Tide_controller/README.md

 To operate the tide controller rack, install the following:

-1. Copy the RTClib folder into arduino-1.0.1/libraries/
+1. Copy the RTClib folder into your Arduino file folder inside a folder called 'libraries'.
+If there is not already a libraries directory, create it now.

-2. Copy the folder with the library for your site (i.e. TidelibSanDiegoSanDiegoBay) into arduino-1.0.1/libraries/
+2. Copy the folder with the tide library for your site (i.e. TidelibSanDiegoSanDiegoBay) into Arduino/libraries/

-3. Copy the Tide_controller_v2_0 folder (or most recent version) into your Arduino folder where your other sketches are normally stored (not in the arduino-1.0.1/libraries/ folder).
+3. Copy the Tide_controller_v2_0 folder (or most recent version) into your Arduino folder where your other sketches are normally stored.

 4. Open the Tide_controller sketch in the Arduino IDE, and make sure the correct tide site library is referenced in the Initial Setup section, near line 57, with a line like: